A class lecture about AI research and robotics.

 I was invited to visit one of MIT's engineering labs at the Pierce Laboratory.
 It was my very first time at Cambridge so I was looking forward to seeing the sights and meeting some of the students and faculty there.

 MIT is ... very motivated to make new advancements in AI science education.
-They have a lot of ambitious ideas about focusing their cores in artificial intelligence and machine learning, but given some of the stuff they covered in class I am concerned as to how much they're prioritizing 'pure science' above all else.
-The amount of value they're giving their engineers to design and implement some of the most complex components of artificial intelligence is going waaay overboard.
+They have a lot of ambitious ideas about focusing their cores in artificial intelligence and machine learning, but given some of the stuff they covered in class I had some questions about how they seem to be prioritizing 'pure science' above all other disciplines.
+The amount of responsibility they're giving their engineers to design and implement some of the most complex components of artificial intelligence is going waaay overboard.

 We talked about machine behavior and how MIT's engineering students are looking to add more nuance to interactive AI, which is, as I've said, very ambitious.
-When we think about human consciousness, for example, based on what we already know about ourselves and how we choose to interact with each other, do you really think that your identity – your authentic self – is replicable through pure logic?
-Don't you think human consciousness is more nuanced than that?
+When we think about human consciousness, for example, based on what we already know about ourselves and how we choose to interact with each other, do you really think that your identity – your authentic self – is founded on pure logic?
+Don't you think human consciousness is more intuitive than that?

-I mean, MIT touched up on some AI behavioral concepts that were interesting and they're confident about meeting some of their end goals.
-But again, choosing not to involve experts in the humanities and the arts – and by that I mean: the language majors, philosophers, creatives, etc! – choosing to leave out experts of other disciplines in AI research is a misguided step that will hurt them in the long run.
+MIT touched up on some behavioral concepts that were interesting and they're confident about meeting some of their end goals.
+But again, choosing not to involve humanities experts like: language majors, philosophers, artists, etc! – choosing to leave out experts of other disciplines in AI research is limiting.

-I do wish them the best though.
-Got to meet some really accomplished engineers and the students at MIT are a hell of a lot smarter and passionate about their research compared to me that's for sure, pfft!
+But I do wish them the best.
+The students at MIT are a hell of a lot smarter and they're passionate about their research compared to me that's for sure, pfft!